knightsUCF/COVIDGenomeAnalysis/README.md

 # Introduction

 The COVID Genome Analysis project aims at analyzing the genomic sequence of COVID-19.
+Some of the features include:

+- identifying the start and stop codons for analyzing where the COVID spike protein might begin and end

+- analyzing "Motif X" sequences, which have been show to display mathematical properties and are significant in identifying major protein sequences

 Author: Piotr (Peter) Kwiatkowski.